PROGRAM DESCRIPTION / OBJECTIVES

 Students in the Global Health track receive funding through the Stony Brook International Fellowship Program and are, therefore, considered separately from the remaining concentrations.
 However, applicants are ranked and selected in the same manner within this track.
 Likewise, students in the Medical Humanities & Ethics track may be funded through the Berken Scholarship (see track information page as well).

 For the Basic Science, Translational and Clinical Science Research, Medical Education, and Humanities tracks, a stipend of $2400 may be approved.
 One half of this stipend will be provided during the summer between first and second year.
-The other half of this stipend will be held after successful completion of the Program culminating in a presentation at the Research Day.
+The other half of this stipend will be provided after successful completion of the Program culminating in a presentation at the Research Day.
 For students with significant financial difficulties who qualified for funding, there is the possibility of an appeal for full funding for the first summer.
 Such extenuating circumstances will be considered on an individual basis by the Steering Committee.

 To be eligible for funding in the Basic Science, Translational and Clinical Science Research, Medical Education and Humanities tracks, students must do their research on campus, i.e. at SUNYSB, BNL, Cold Spring Harbor, or one of our three affiliated hospitals, VA, WUH, or NUMC.
 Please see the relevant track information pages for additional specifics.